laurenmarar/RoomRater/README.md

 ## Methodology

-Several **Natural language processing** techiques were used to identify relevant key words:
+Several **Natural language processing** techniques were used to identify relevant key words:
 - Removal of punctuation, URLs, and other non-text characters, as well as normalization of case
 - Removal of English stop words (the, a, an)
 - Word tokenization to break sentences into word tokens for analysis